liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ---------------------------------------

 ### Moved Shopping File Uploads Portlet Properties to OSGi Configuration
-- **Date:** 2016-Dec 08
+- **Date:** 2016-Dec-08
 - **JIRA Ticket:** LPS-69210

 #### What changed?

-Shopping file uploads portlet properties have been moved from Server Administration to an OSGI configuration named `ShoppingFileUploadsConfiguration` in the `shopping-api` module.
+The Shopping file uploads portlet properties have been moved from Server Administration to an OSGI configuration named `ShoppingFileUploadsConfiguration` in the `shopping-api` module.

 #### Who is affected?

 This affects anyone who is using the following portlet properties:

 - `shopping.image.extensions`
 - `shopping.image.large.max.size`
 - `shopping.image.medium.max.size`